worldofmarcus/project-portfolio-5/README.md

 [Back to top](<#table-of-content>)

 ### Lighthouse
-Google Lighthouse in Chrome Developer Tools was used to test the application within the areas of *Performance*, *Accessibility*, *Best Practices* and *SEO*.
+Google Lighthouse in Chrome Developer Tools was used to test the site within the areas of *Performance*, *Accessibility*, *Best Practices* and *SEO*.
 I tested the *home page*, *view all blog posts page*, *view all products page*, *product management page* and *blog management page*.
 The testing showed the following:

 * Home Page - Performance: 70, Accessibility: 100, Best Practises: 100, SEO: 92
 * View All Blog Posts Page - Performance: 68, Accessibility: 100, Best Practises: 100, SEO: 92